 - Eating smaller portions more frequently throughout the day

-- Avoiding foods and drinks that may cause indigestion, such as spicy and fatty food, juices, and caffeine.
+- Avoid foods and drinks that may cause indigestion, such as spicy and fatty food, juices, and caffeine.

-When self-care measures fail to minimise indigestion symptom, pregnant women may be offered treatment with medication.
+When self-care measures fail to minimize indigestion symptoms, pregnant women may be offered treatment with medication.

 Antacids are regarded as a first-line treatment for mild symptoms which are not controlled by lifestyle changes.
 The NICE guide does not recommend using antacids that contain sodium bicarbonate or magnesium trisilicate.

 I already briefly mentioned in the previous paragraph recommendations related to Gaviscon and pregnancy.
-The NICE guide does not recommend the use of antacids which contain sodium bicarbonate.
-Gaviscon Advance is the only product in the range which does not contain sodium bicarbonate.
+The NICE guide does not recommend the use of antacids that contain sodium bicarbonate.
+Gaviscon Advance is the only product in the range that does not contain sodium bicarbonate.

 For Gaviscon Advance, the following advice is given: